Nobody272/Melody-Maker/README.md

 1. Navigate to the [releases tab](https://github.com/Nobody272/Melody-Maker/releases) of this GitHub repository.
 2. Download the latest version of the LUA script file.
 3. Locate the Fortitude installation directory on your system, which is generally found at the following path: \Documents\Fortitude\Red Dead Redemption 2\LUA
-4. Copy the downloaded LUA script file into the aforementioned directory.
+4. Copy the downloaded LUA script file into the directory.
 5. Launch RDR2 through Fortitude and enjoy the new features brought to you by Melody Maker.

 For any assistance or queries, feel free to reach out through the issues tab on this GitHub repository.

-## Credits

-- **BravoSix**: Assisted with getting PTFX to work and helped create a cage that can hold modders.
-- **_m.a.n.o._**: Provided an exploit to trap players and assets for PTFX.
-- **qsilence**: Supplied the code for the Chest Recovery System.
-- **Koldo**: A huge help with AutoDrive.

 ## Contributing